 —Chris Corrigan, Pick up the unclaimed portion of joy

-First, many organizations are in denial that there’s any kind of problem with their culture, and getting leadership to think otherwise is an uphill or hopeless battle.
+First, many organizations are in denial that there’s any kind of problem with their culture.
+Getting leadership to think otherwise is an uphill or hopeless battle.

-Second, if an organization does get to the point where “we want to change our culture”, there’s rarely an explicit consensus of what “needs to be” or “might be” changed.
+Second, if an organization does get to the point where “we want to change our culture”, there’s rarely an explicit consensus of what we “need” or “might” change.

-Third, culture is an emergent property of the interactions between people in the organization, not a linear consequence of deeply buried assumptions that can be challenged and “treated” in isolation.
+Third, culture is an emergent property of the interactions between people in the organization, not a linear consequence of deeply buried assumptions to challenge and “treat” in isolation.
 Prescriptive, formulaic approaches to culture change, are therefore rarely if ever successful.